-In January 2007, the Company entered into an employment agreement with Carol A. Bartz that provides for, among other things, certain payments and benefits to be provided to Ms. Bartz upon a "change of control" of the Company or in the event her employment is terminated without "cause" or she resigns for "good reason," as each such term is defined in Ms. Bartz's employment agreement.
-In addition, at the end of Ms. Bartz's employment with the Company, Ms. Bartz and her eligible dependents will receive continued health care coverage as follows: (i) if Ms. Bartz validly elects to continue coverage under COBRA, the Company will reimburse Ms. Bartz for premiums paid for a period of 12 months; (ii) after Ms. Bartz's coverage under COBRA ends and prior to Ms. Bartz reaching the age of 65, the Company will pay premiums for insurance that provides health and dental benefits substantially comparable to those provided under the Company's health plans, and in addition will pay for a primary physician under a concierge plan and a medical advocacy service to assist in processing claims; and (iii) after Ms. Bartz reaches the age of 65, Medicare shall become the primary health care provider, provided that the Company shall pay the cost of a supplemental insurance to maintain the same level of health coverage specified in (ii) above and will continue to pay the cost of a primary physician under a concierge plan and a medical advocacy service to assist in processing claims.
-Such coverage will end upon Ms. Bartz's death or Ms. Bartz becoming eligible under another employer's health plan, provided that, if there has been no termination of coverage at the time of Ms. Bartz's death, coverage will continue to be provided to Ms. Bartz's spouse to the extent reasonably possible.
-The continued health care coverage will be subject to Ms. Bartz's death, coverage will continue to be provided to Ms. Bartz's spouse to the extent reasonably possible.
-The continued health care coverage will be subject to Ms. Bartz signing and not revoking a sep
+In January 2007, the Company entered into an employment agreement with Ms. Bartz which provided for, among other things, certain payments and benefits to have been provided to Ms. Bartz upon a "change of control" of the Company or in the event her employment was terminated without "cause" or she resigned for "good reason," as each such term is defined in Ms. Bartz's employment agreement.
+In addition, at the end of Ms. Bartz's employment with the Company, Ms. Bartz and her eligible dependents would have been eligible to receive continued health care coverage as follows: (i) if Ms. Bartz had validly elected to continue coverage under COBRA, the Company would have reimbursed Ms. Bartz for premiums paid for a period of 12 months; (ii) after Ms. Bartz's coverage under COBRA ended and prior to Ms. Bartz having reached the age of 65, the Company would have paid premiums for insurance that provided health and dental benefits substantially comparable to those provided under the Company's health plans, and in addition would have paid for a primary physician under a concierge plan and a medical advocacy service to assist in processing claims; and (iii) after Ms. Bartz having reached the age of 65, Medicare would become the primary health care provider, provided that the Company would have paid the cost of a supplemental insurance to maintain the same level of health coverage specified in (ii) above and would have ended upon Ms. Bartz's death or Ms. Bartz having become eligible under another employer's health plan, provided that, if there had been no termination of coverage at the time of Ms. Bartz's death, coverage would have continued to have been provided to Ms. Bartz's spouse to the extent reasonably possible.
+The continued health care coverage would have been subject to Ms. Bartz having signed and not revoked a separation and release of claims and having abided by the terms of a non-competition and non-solicitation agreement for 12 months.

-In the event Ms. Bartz's employment is terminated by the Company without cause or if Ms. Bartz resigns for good reason, Ms. Bartz will receive (i) the continued health care coverage discussed above, and (ii) immediate vesting of all outstanding, unvested stock options.
-Upon a change of control of the Company, Ms. Bartz will receive (i) immediate vesting of all outstanding, unvested stock options, and (ii) any additional benefits described in the Company's Executive Change in Control Program.
-Such severance benefits will be subject to Ms. Bartz signing and not revoking a separation and release of claims and abiding by the terms of a non-solicitation agreement for 12 months.
+In the event that Ms. Bartz's employment had been terminated by the Company without cause or if Ms. Bartz had resigned for good reason, Ms. Bartz would have been eligible to receive (i) the continued health care coverage discussed above, and (ii) immediate vesting of all outstanding, unvested stock options.
+Had there been a change of control of the Company, Ms. Bartz would have been eligible to receive (i) immediate vesting of all outstanding, unvested stock options, and (ii) any additional benefits described in the Company's Executive Change in Control Program.
+Such severance benefits would have been subject to Ms. Bartz having signed and not revoked a separation and release of claims and having abided by the terms of a non-solicitation agreement for 12 months.

-In addition, in the event of Ms. Bartz's employment terminates due to death or disability, then Ms. Bartz will receive immediate vesting of all outstanding, unvested stock options.
+In addition, in the event that Ms. Bartz's employment had terminated due to death or disability, then Ms. Bartz would have been eligible to receive immediate vesting of all outstanding, unvested stock options.

-Potential Payments Upon Termination or Change of Control
+Potential Payments Upon Termination or Change in Control